Omid-Hassasfar/Quantum_Computing_Resources_Syllabus/README.md

 **Quantum Computing Syllabus**
 A visual course overview outlining the main topics and concepts typically covered in a foundational or intermediate quantum computing course.
 This is especially useful for course planning, personal study roadmaps, or onboarding new learners.

-*This collection is the result of years of hands-on experience and exploration in the quantum field.
-It goes far beyond simply asking an AI to compile a list!*
+*This collection is the result of years of hands-on experience and exploration in the quantum physics and quantum computing.
+It goes far beyond simply asking an AI to compile a list! 😉*